ABOUT

 LUCIA DWYER

-Lucía Dwyer is an Irish sound designer, recordist, filmmaker, and sound artist working across post-production, live broadcasting, experimental sonic art and film/theatre.
+Lucía Dwyer is an Irish sound designer, recordist, filmmaker, and sound artist working across post-production sound, experimental sonic art and film/theatre.
 Her practice is grounded in a curiosity for the emotional, psychological, and symbolic roles of sound, both as an artistic medium and as a tool for storytelling.

-Lucía’s artistic work is focused on exploring sound as a language, one that resonates with personal, cultural, and environmental meaning.
-Her sound installations and experimental compositions engage with themes of queerness, landscape, language, and decolonization, examining how sound shapes identity, place, and perception.
-She draws on expanded sonic theories and experimental techniques to build politically charged, community-inspired, immersive aural experiences.
+Lucía’s artistic work is focused on exploring sound as a language, one that explores human connection and embodied physical memory, often within the psychology of varied cultural contexts.
+Her sound installations and experimental compositions engage with themes of queerness, language, and decolonization, examining how sound shapes identity, place, and perception.
+She draws on experimental techniques to build politically charged, community-inspired, immersive aural experiences.

 Through both her creative and professional journey, Lucía continues to explore her practice as an evolving medium that invites deep listening and community bonds.